neosystemsptyltd/neosystems.suppliertools/README.md

 # Need more info?

 We are working on some documentation ... please check back soon.
+In the meanwhile you can inspect the unit tests to understand how the library can be used.